apache/incubator-nlpcraft/README.md

 ## What is Apache NLPCraft?
 [Apache NLPCraft](https://nlpcraft.apache.org/) is an open source library for adding a natural language interface to any applications.
-NLPCraft is free and easy to use, it securely works with any private data source, and has no hardware or software
-lock-in:
+Based on semantic modelling it allows rapid implementation and requires no model training or pre-existing text corpora:

  * Download, Maven/Grape/Gradle/SBT, installation [instructions](https://nlpcraft.apache.org/download.html)
  * Read [documentation](https://nlpcraft.apache.org/docs.html)